Are "Friends" Electric?

-"Are 'Friends' Electric?" is a 1979 song by the English band Tubeway Army.
+"Are 'Friends' Electric?" is a 1979 song by the English new wave band Tubeway Army.
 Taken from their album Replicas, it was released as a single in May 1979 and reached number one in the UK Singles Chart, staying there for four weeks.
 It was written and produced by Gary Numan, the band's frontman and lead vocalist.
 It was also the band's last single before breaking up.

 Music and production

 "Are 'Friends' Electric?" was originally written on an old out-of-tune pub piano.
 It was initially two different songs that were combined.
 Numan recorded it on a Polymoog synthesizer with conventional bass and drums.

-The song features three different sections: a recurring "verse" with a synth riff in C and B flat, a recurring section with spoken word over slow arpeggiated seventh chords, and an instrumental break in F. The instrumentation is quite minimal: a conventional drum and bass guitar backing track, some additional heavily flanged guitar (particularly in the instrumental break), subdued vocals and, most prominently, Minimoog and Polymoog synthesisers.
+The song features three different sections: a recurring verse with a synth riff in C and B flat, a recurring section with spoken word over slow arpeggiated seventh chords, and an instrumental break in F. The instrumentation is quite minimal: a conventional drum and bass guitar backing track, some additional heavily flanged guitar (particularly in the instrumental break), subdued vocals and, most prominently, Minimoog and Polymoog synthesisers.
 These synth parts include portamento background lines.

 Numan stumbled upon synthesisers by accident.
 While intending to record a punk album, he noticed a Minimoog synthesiser that had been left in the studio.

-In a 2014 interview with The Guardian, Numan commented on the song's lyrics;
+In a 2014 interview with The Guardian, Numan commented on the song's lyrics:

 Release

-"Are 'Friends' Electric?" was released as a limited edition picture disc of 20,000 copies in May 1979.
-The B-side of the single was a more rock-oriented number, "We Are So Fragile".
-A song that was performed on Numan's 1979 "Touring Principle" series of concerts and appears on the album Living Ornaments '79.
-The song was covered by bis on the compilation album Random.
+"Are 'Friends' Electric?" was released as a limited-edition picture disc of 20,000 copies in May 1979.
+The B-side of the single was a more rock-oriented number, "We Are So Fragile", which was performed on Numan's 1979 "Touring Principle" series of concerts and appears on the album Living Ornaments '79.

-The single entered the lower reaches of the UK Singles Chart at a modest No. 71, steadily climbing to No. 1 at the end of June and remained on that position for four consecutive weeks.
+The single entered the lower reaches of the UK Singles Chart at a modest No. 71, steadily climbing to No. 1 at the end of June and remaining at that position for four consecutive weeks.